Coat of many colors: Biblical narrative

 Joseph's father, Jacob (also called Israel), favored him and gave Joseph the coat as a gift; as a result, he was envied by his brothers, who saw the special coat as an indication that Joseph would assume family leadership.
 His brothers' suspicion grew when Joseph told them of his two dreams (Genesis 37:11) in which all the brothers bowed down to him.
 The narrative tells that his brothers plotted against him when he was 17, and would have killed him had not the eldest brother Reuben interposed.
 He persuaded them instead to throw Joseph into a pit and secretly planned to rescue him later.
 However, while Reuben was absent, the others planned to sell him to a company of Ishmaelite merchants.
 When the passing Midianites arrived, the brothers dragged Joseph up and sold him to the merchants for 20 pieces of silver.
-The brothers then dipped Joseph's coat in goat blood and showed it to their father, saying that Joseph had been torn apart by wild beasts.
+The brothers then dipped Joseph's coat in goat blood and showed it to their father, saying that Joseph had been torn apart by a lion.